Preschool

 -

-The Regan Tinker Lab serves as a maker’s space for our youngest learners to problem solve, innovate, wonder, and tinker with various materials and the world around them.
-The lab supports our METALS curriculum, and will include discovery activities in the disciplines of Math, Engineering, Technology, Art, Logic, and Science.
-Each week, boys in grades PK3-3rd grades are presented with tasks or challenges to complete in the lab that are directly connected to current themes and curricula.
+Each week, boys in grades PK3-2nd grades are presented with tasks or challenges to complete in the lab that are directly connected to current themes and curricula.
 The lab is equipped with child-sized tools, nails, screws, bolts, pegs, and more.
-Additionally, the lab houses amenities that include a drafting table, magnetic wall, light discovery table, a cozy think-tank space, art supplies and media, and a Lego wall just to name a few.
+Additionally, the lab amenities include a drafting table, magnetic wall, light discovery table, a cozy think-tank space, art supplies and media, and a Lego wall just to name a few.

 -

 The main goals of Preschool Religion are to teach the boys about the great love that Jesus has for them, and that each of them has been uniquely created by God.
 We do this through telling and acting out Gospel stories, playing fun games that teach meaningful lessons, and providing many related “attention getters” to keep engagement high.
 We aim to concretize their experience of God as much as possible.
 Young children have a special connection with the natural world, and we allow them the freedom to explore and wonder about it.
-Finally, we incorporate guided meditation where the boys encounter Jesus in their everyday lives, in hope that they will build a personal friendship with Him.

 -